datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Viewers/Bar chart.md

     6. Save to Layout.
 Check
 6. Check aggregation functions
 7. Selection
-    1. Go to the grid and select the first 50 columns.
+    1. Go to the grid and select the first 300 rows.
 The selection should be reflected on bar chart
     2. Go to the Property Pane > Selection.
 Toggle the **Show selected rows** checkbox.
     3. Click the bar chart and check the selection in grid.
 8. Filtering